princeton-orfe/siempre/README.md

 # Siempre

-A sub-theme of Claro designed for flexible, user-facing administrative use.
+Sub-theme of Claro for Drupal 10 to repurpose the theme for more flexible and user-facing administrative use.
+The Siempre theme includes a configurable accent color system that allows you to customize the primary and complimentary colors throughout your site.

 ## Accent Color Configuration

-The Siempre theme includes a configurable accent color system that allows you to customize the primary and complimentary colors throughout your site.

-### Configuring the Accent Color

 1. Go to **Appearance > Settings > Siempre** in your Drupal admin
 2. Find the "Accent Color" field under "Siempre Theme Settings"
 3. Use the color picker to select your desired accent color (default: rgb(0,54,177) / #0036b1)
 4. Save the configuration

-### How It Works
+## How It Works

 The theme automatically generates complementary color variants from your selected accent color:

 - **Base accent**: Used for primary links and UI elements
 - **Light variant**: Used for secondary elements and hover states
 - **Lighter variant**: Used for subtle accents